programmfabrik/apitest/README.md

 - `--server URL`: Overwrites base url to the api
 - `--report-file newReportFile`: Overwrites the report file name from the apitest.yml config with "newReportFile"
 - `--report-format junit`: Overwrites the report format from the apitest.yml config with "junit"
-- `--http-server-replace-url URL`: Overwrites test server url with provided one.
-If host and/or port are to be specified, it must contain a protocol or '//' to use the original one.
-It can specify a full or partial path and it will be prepended to the original one
+- `--replace-host URL`: Overwrites test server host with provided one

 ### Examples